Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

 The total loss in the source and the microscope was relatively high ($\sim98\%$ for each photon).
 This included $6~dB$ of loss for FC to FC fibre connectors, which could be removed.
 This limited the total amount of Fisher information by reducing the number of detected probe photons for a given acquisition time.
 Reducing the loss and optimising the brightness of the source could improve the axial resolution by an order of magnitude.
 To increase the precision further on more complex samples with greater thickness variations, whilst avoiding fringe ambiguity, one could perform an initial coarse mapping of the depth profile using raster-scanning with a low frequency beat note, followed by a scan at increased resolution with a larger wavelength detuning.
 High resolution scanning could also be reserved for targeted areas of interest to reduce the required measurement time.

-We have shown that HOM interference can be implemented with two-colour entangled photon pairs to achieve 3D imaging with sub-$\mu m$ precision for depth estimation.
-Measurement techniques of this type could be particularly relevant for characterising in situ, sub-cellular structures for semi-transparent samples such as biological cells.
+We have shown that HOM interference can be implemented with two-colour entangled photon pairs to achieve sub-$\mu m$ precision for depth estimation (approaching the performance of super resolution microscopy) and with a probe light intensity of $10^{-8}~W\cdot ~cm^{-2}$ incident on the sample.
+The dynamic range offered by measurement techniques of this type combined with sub-$\mu m$ axial precision could be particularly relevant for characterising in situ, sub-cellular structures for semi-transparent samples such as biological cells.